miku-lang/.github/profile/README.md

 ## Song

 A class-like object.
 You can create one with `play <song title>`, and call its methods with `<instance>.<method>(args...)`.
-They are freed at scope exit (maybe a "destructor"-like method will be added and a way to delete them early, à la `delete <instance>`)
+They are freed at scope exit (maybe a "destructor"-like method and a way to delete them early, à la `delete <instance>`, will be added later)

 ## Printing